Cyber Resilience Act (CRA) - no time to wait

 00:00:24: Hey, Robert.

-00:00:25: Nice to be here.
+00:00:24: Nice to be here.

 00:00:26: Before we start, please introduce yourself briefly to the listeners.

-00:00:30: Michael, first, please.
+00:00:30: Michael, first please.

-00:00:32: Yes, I'm the product owner of Cyber Security and also the product security officer of our
+00:00:32: Yes, I'm the product owner of cybersecurity and also the product security officer of our business unit, automation and electrification.

 00:00:41: So very long introduction.